akauper/vite-screenshot-util/README.md

 ### Native Browser Screenshots (`useScreenshot`)

-Uses `getDisplayMedia` for full page screenshots and SVG `foreignObject` for element screenshots.
-No server required, but prompts user to select tab/window.
+Uses `getDisplayMedia` for full page screenshots and `html2canvas-pro` for element screenshots.
+No server required, but full-page mode prompts user to select tab/window.

 ```tsx
 import { useScreenshot } from 'vite-screenshot-util';